Paul Reckzeh: Post war life in the German Democratic Republic

-Due to his co-operation and activities with the Gestapo, Rechzeh was arrested at the end of the war by SMERSH on 10 May 1945.
+Due to his co-operation and activities with the Gestapo, Reckzeh was arrested at the end of the war by SMERSH on 10 May 1945.
 He was first sent to NKVD special camp Nr.
 6 in Frankfurt (Oder), then later moved to another camp in September 1945.
 In 1946, the administration of the Soviet occupation zone brought charges against Reckzeh, although the case was sent back to the Soviet Military Administration in Germany.
 Reckzeh had to wait until 1950 for the legal process to continue.
 By then he had spent time in camps at Mühlberg and Buchenwald.
-The GDR Minister of the Interior then brought charges against Rechzeh of acting as a spy who had caused harm to others due to their political opposition to Nazism.
+The GDR Minister of the Interior then brought charges against Reckzeh of acting as a spy who had caused harm to others due to their political opposition to Nazism.
 On 3 June 1950 Reckzeh was sentenced at the district court of Chemnitz to fifteen years imprisonment.
 However, he was released from prison under a partial amnesty in October 1952.
 After his release, he lived in East Germany and resumed practicing as a doctor.
-In 1978 he betrayed his daughter Barbara to the East German STASI when she tried to flee to Hamburg.
+In 1978 he betrayed his daughter Barbara to the East German Stasi when she tried to flee to Hamburg.